Saving an AutoAI generated notebook (Beta)

 Note: this feature is offered as a tech preview and is subject to change.

-- AutoAI_lib notebook - View the Scikit-Learn source code for the trained model in a notebook.
-Does not require Watson Machine Learning.
+The notebook allows you to review the Scikit-Learn source code for the trained model in a notebook.

 To save a pipeline as a notebook: